NataliaJeszke/ordercar-purejs-bootstrap-webpack/README.md

 Build the project: npm run build

-Start the development server: npm run start
+Start the development server: npm run start:dev

-The application should now be available at http://localhost:8080/.
+The application should now be available at http://localhost:9000/.

 ### Usage: